nishant-iith/ubuntu-portfolio/README.md

 * [Next.js](https://nextjs.org/) - The React Framework
 * [Node.js](https://nodejs.org/) - JavaScript runtime built on Chrome's V8 JavaScript engine
 * [npm](https://www.npmjs.com/) - Package manager for JavaScript

-## Contributing

-Please read [CONTRIBUTING.md](file:///d%3A/IITH/Projects/Portfolio/ubuntu-portfolio/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](file:///d%3A/IITH/Projects/Portfolio/ubuntu-portfolio/LICENSE.md) file for details.

-## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc